bigwiv/Biopython-cn/chr3.rst

     >>> dna_seq.lower()
     Seq('acgt', DNAAlphabet())

-3.7??Nucleotide sequences and (reverse) complements
+3.7  Nucleotide sequences and (reverse) complements
 ---------------------------------------------------

 For nucleotide sequences, you can easily obtain the complement or